NHOrus/srwq-compilation/episode-02.md

 "...what."

 "You know, I was actually sorta looking forward to meeting a new Beowulf.
 I'd get to fall in hate all over again, have some fights, maybe even put the dog down this time and spare our new world his stinking presence.
-But him coming here...that's going to take some getting used to."
+But him coming here... that's going to take some getting used to."

 Irm grabs the mike back off you.
 "Are you seriously saying that the world we were going to head to is attacking us first?
 How the hell does that even work?
 How would they know we're coming?"